erykciepiela/hadvent/README.md

 # Hadvent2019

-Utilities for [Advent of Code 2019](https://adventofcode.com/2019) puzzles for sulutions written in Haskell.
+Utilities for [Advent of Code 2019](https://adventofcode.com/2019) puzzles for solutions written in Haskell.

 ## Usage